TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 The KTM Shuttle Tebrau that made a comeback in 2022 can get you from Woodlands Train Checkpoint to JB Sentral Railway Station in 5 minutes.
 Yep, you read that right.

-A ticket from Singapore to JB will set you back S$5 and can be purchased on the KTM website in advance, especially if you’re heading to JB on the weekend.
-On the way back, the price is slightly less at RM5.00 (~S$1.56).
+A ticket from Singapore to JB will set you back $5 and can be purchased on the KTM website in advance, especially if you’re heading to JB on the weekend.
+On the way back, it’ll only cost you RM5 (~S$1.59).
 If you take the train route, you’ll get to clear customs at a separate station from those coming in by bus and car.

 Say goodbye to gridlock traffic, sardine-packed bus station, and hours of queuing when you travel to Johor by ferry.
 In a mere 40 minutes, you’ll cross the ocean from Tanah Merah Ferry Terminal to Tanjung Pengelih in Johor.

 However, there’s a catch.
-A 1-way ticket will set you back S$70.
+A 1-way ticket will set you back S$49, and the ferry service only runs on the weekends.
 That, plus the roughly S$58 you’ll have to set aside for a private car to take you from the jetty to JB City Square, certainly doesn’t scream cheap.
 But if your goal is to explore the shops and stores on the eastern side of Johor before venturing into JB, then this route’s for you.

 Here’s another way to cruise through JB customs and beat traffic on the causeway without spending a dime: go by foot.

-This option will work best for those travelling light and don’t mind trekking across the bridge.
+Those travelling light and don’t mind working their quads for a bit can consider walking across the SG-JB Causeway.
 To start your journey, get off at Marsiling MRT station and follow the signs towards Woodlands Checkpoint.
-The 40-minute walk is pretty easy and will help you prep your appetite for the mountain food at JB buffets you’ll devour on the other side of the border.
+The 40-minute walk is pretty easy and will help you prep your appetite for the mountains of food at JB buffets you’ll devour on the other side of the border.

 – Upon arrival at JB –